DataDog/dd-sdk-ios/dependency-manager-tests/spm/README.md

 # SPMProject

-`SPMProject` is a skeleton of an SPM package used for testing SPM compatibility of the current branch.
+`SPMProject` is a skeleton project for testing SPM compatibility of the current branch.

 After pushing current branch to remote, run:
 ```bash
 $ make
 ```
-to check if SPM is able to fetch `Datadog` dependency from current branch and build the project.
+Then, open `SPMProject.xcodeproj` to check if SPM is able to fetch `Datadog` dependency from current branch and build the project.

 ## Important Note:

 `make` auto-magically changes current branch for `Datadog` dependency.
-By default, current branch is `master`; if you open `SPMProject.xcodeproj` and build, you will fetch `Datadog:master`
+By default, current branch is `master`; if you open `SPMProject.xcodeproj`, it will fetch `Datadog:master`.